The Ultimate Guide to a Successful Headshots Photoshoot

 Key pre-production steps include an intake call, creative direction, a detailed shoot list, timing blocks, and file delivery plans.
 We share prep PDFs and a tailored wardrobe guide based on your company style.
 No generic internet checklists.
 No guessing.

 Standard planning windows run 2 to 3 weeks ahead for teams of 20 or more.
 Smaller leadership groups can often book within a few days.
 True same day headshots NYC are possible when calendars and crew align, but they should be discussed directly rather than assumed.
+To avoid last-minute stress, we recommend making as few decisions as possible on shoot day.

 Scoping & Creative Direction